jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 #  Relevant Resource Record Set

-Before issuing a certificate, a compliant CA MUST check for publication of a relevant resource record set.
-If such a record set exists, a CA MUST NOT issue a certificate unless the CA determines that either (1) the certificate request is consistent with the applicable CAA Resource Record set or (2) an exception specified in the relevant Certificate Policy or Certification Practices Statement applies.
-If the relevant resource record set for a domain name or wildcard domain name contains no property tags that restrict issuance (for instance, if it contains only iodef property tags, or only property tags unrecognized by the CA), CAA does not restrict issuance.
+Before issuing a certificate, a compliant CA MUST check for publication of a Relevant RRSet.
+If such an RRSet exists, a CA MUST NOT issue a certificate unless the CA determines that either (1) the certificate request is consistent with the applicable CAA Resource Record set or (2) an exception specified in the relevant Certificate Policy or Certification Practices Statement applies.
+If the Relevant RRSet for a Domain Name or Wildcard Domain Name contains no Property Tags that restrict issuance (for instance, if it contains only iodef Property Tags, or only Property Tags unrecognized by the CA), CAA does not restrict issuance.

-A certificate request MAY specify more than one domain name and MAY specify wildcard domain names.
-Issuers MUST verify authorization for all the domain names and wildcard domain names specified in the request.
+A certificate request MAY specify more than one Domain Name and MAY specify Wildcard Domain Names.
+Issuers MUST verify authorization for all the Domain Names and Wildcard Domain Names specified in the request.

-The search for a CAA Resource Record set climbs the DNS name tree from the specified label up to but not including the DNS root '.' until a CAA Resource Record set is found.
+The search for a CAA RRSet climbs the DNS name tree from the specified label up to but not including the DNS root '.' until a CAA RRSet is found.

-Given a request for a specific domain name X, or a request for a wildcard domain name \*.X, the relevant resource record set RelevantCAASet(X) is determined as follows:
+Given a request for a specific Domain Name X, or a request for a Wildcard Domain Name \*.X, the Relevant Resource Record Set RelevantCAASet(X) is determined as follows:

-Let CAA(X) be the record set returned by performing a CAA record query for the domain name X, according to the lookup algorithm specified in RFC 1034 section 4.3.2 (in particular chasing aliases).
-Let Parent(X) be the domain name produced by removing the leftmost label of X.
+Let CAA(X) be the RRSet returned by performing a CAA record query for the Domain Name X, according to the lookup algorithm specified in RFC 1034 section 4.3.2 (in particular chasing aliases).
+Let Parent(X) be the Domain Name produced by removing the leftmost label of X.

 ~~~~~~~~~~